PublicDataWorks/verdad/prompts/Stage_1_detection_prompt.md

 3. **Identify and Flag Snippets:**

    - For each potential disinformation snippet, record the following:
-     - `uuid`: Generate a unique identifier for the snippet.
-For example, "012a7b5f-1ab5-4bf9-bdfa-2f20f76bba48"
      - `start_time`: The timestamp when the snippet begins, in MM:SS format, based on the provided transcription.
      - `end_time`: The timestamp when the snippet ends, in MM:SS format, based on the provided transcription.
      - `transcription`: Transcription of the snippet (without timestamps).